-Best time to visit the seals at Horsey Gap in Norfolk
+Best Time to See Seals at Horsey Gap in Norfolk

-The best time to see the seals is in the winter months (November to February).
-This is the time they come ashore to give birth to their adorable pups.
+The best time to see the seals are in the winter months (November to February).
+This is the time they come ashore to give birth to their pups.

 By February most of the pups have matured to adolescents.
 However, the numbers of seals on the beaches are still staggering.